Welcome to UCS 9.1

 Genesys requires the installation of a Cassandra cluster and the installation of the Genesys Elasticsearch plugin for Cassandra in your deployment architecture.
 This will give you dedicated management of memory and other hardware resources.

 Clients can connect to any UCS node—all data is available on any node.
 Each UCS node connects to the Cassandra cluster and, depending on the consistency level and replication factor required, UCS can connect to one or several Cassandra nodes.
 The goal is to enhance both the reliability and the scalability of UCS solution by providing active/active N+1 architecture.
-UCS nodes have a connection to Genesys Knowledge Center (GKC) for Standard Response Library and Personally Identifiable Information (PII) functionality.
+UCS nodes have a connection to UCS 8.5 for Knowledge Management and Personally Identifiable Information (PII) functionality.
 UCS 9.1 relies on Cassandra and Elasticsearch.
 MORE DETAILS

 UCS Node Failure